xKaiLee/Hotel-Management-System/README.md

 ## Login Controller:
 Sign Up:
   - Endpoint: /signup
-  - Users can sign up for the system by providing necessary details Sign In:
+  - Users can sign up for the system by providing necessary details.
+Sign In:
   - Endpoint: /signin
-  - Users can sign in using their credentials, JWT is used for authentication
+  - Users can sign in using their credentials, JWT is used for authentication.
 Logout:
   - Endpoint: /logout
-  - Allows users to securely log out
+  - Allows users to securely log out.

 ## Panel Controller
 Show Choose Panel Page: